How to Paint RV Cabinets

 Remove any hardware, drawers, and doors

-First things first, grab a drill and remove everything from the cabinet base.
-This includes any hardware like handles, drawer stops, etc., and also any cabinet doors or drawers.
+The first thing you need to do is grab a drill and remove everything from the cabinet base.
+This includes hardware like handles, drawer stops, and cabinet doors or drawers.
 You’ll also need to remove any outlets or other accessories where you’ll be painting.

 You can either keep the hardware original, paint it, or replace it.
 We chose to use spray paint and paint ours black.